 How is Litecoin mined?

-Since Litecoin uses Proof-of-Work to validate transactions, Litecoins are “mined”.
+Since Litecoin uses Proof of Work (PoW) to validate transactions, Litecoins are “mined”.
 Mining is the process rewarding new coins entering circulation to those who do the computation needed to validate transactions.

 Of the total supply of 84 million Litecoins, approximately 13 million Litecoins are left to mine as of December 2022.